2002 Veterans Day weekend tornado outbreak: Van Wert–Roselms, Ohio

 On November 10, a violent tornado struck the city of Van Wert and the community of Roselms in Ohio.
 The National Weather Service rated the worst of the damage F4 on the Fujita scale, with several homes and businesses sustaining F4 damage in the city of Van Wert.
 The tornado touched down approximately 4 mi northeast of the village of Willshire, Ohio in Van Wert County and began moving northeast towards the city of Van Wert.
 Right after touching down, the tornado rapidly intensified to F4 intensity as it crossed Zook Road approximately 5 mi southwest of Van Wert.
 Around Zook Road, a 75-year-old man was killed when the tornado destroyed his house at F4 intensity.
-The National Weather Service documented that he was attempting to shield his wheelchair-bound wife when the tornado struck.
+The National Weather Service documented that he was attempting to shield his wheelchair-using wife when the tornado struck.
 As the tornado continued into Van Wert, it maintained F4 intensity.
 In Van Wert, 43 homes and five businesses were destroyed and 164 homes and 27 businesses were damaged.
 The Twin Cinemas and the five buildings in the Vision Industrial Park sustained F4 damage.
 In the Twin Cinemas, 60 people, mostly children, were inside watching a movie when the tornado destroyed the building.
 Vehicles from the cinema parking lot were thrown into the seats of the cinema.
 An 18-year-old was killed after driving near the cinema and having his car thrown into the cinema seats.
 Three county engineering buildings were also destroyed by the tornado in Van Wert.
 After passing through the Vision Industrial Park, several homes and business in Van Wert sustained F3 to F4 damage.